casualuser/elasticsearch-scylla/README.md

 # Mine data with Elasticsearch and ScyllaDB
 <p align=center>

 The purpose of this demo is to show how to feed data from Twitter into Elasticsearch and Scylla via Fluent for data analytics purposes.
-The Twitter app will search for a specific Twitter hashtag and feed data into Scylla and Elasticsearch at the same time for real time data analytics.
-Since the data will be permanently stored in Scylla, you can always transfer the data back into Elastic Search for future analysis.
+The Twitter app will search for a specific Twitter hashtag and feed data into Scylla.
+To feed the data from Scylla to Elasticsearch, simply issue a curl command referenced in this README to begin the data dump.

 ### Architecture